• Finlay’s 100%-owned ATTY property covers 3,875 hectares in the prolific Toodoggone mining district of north-central British Columbia, Canada.

 The northwest-trending Saunders Fault transects the property, and several parallel structures are observed elsewhere.
 The dominant northwest-trending structural grain is truncated by mesoscale northeast-trending structures and several smaller scale east-west trending faults that are interpreted as forming horst-and-graben style block faulting.
 While they have not been explicitly mapped, it is considered likely that late (Eocene) shallowly dipping north-vergent thrusts are present.

-In 2022 a Trench yielded 32.4 g/t Ag, 0.34 % Cu, 1.07 % Pb, 2.98 % Zn and 0.04 g/t Au over 11m including a 1m sample yielding 198 g/t Ag, 1.62 % Cu, 8.23 % Pb, 0.88 % Zn, and 0.18 g/t Au.
+In 2022, Trench #2 yielded 32.4 g/t Ag, 0.34% Cu, 1.07% Pb, 2.98% Zn and 0.04 g/t Au over 11 m, including a 1 m sample of 198 g/t Ag, 1.62% Cu, 8.23% Pb, 0.88% Zn, and 0.18 g/t Au.

 ATTY 2022 Trench # 2 (7-8 metres)